jpolcek/autocomplete-plus/Provider-API.md

 * `bufferPosition`: The position of the cursor
 * `scopeDescriptor`: The [scope descriptor](https://atom.io/docs/latest/behind-atom-scoped-settings-scopes-and-scope-descriptors#scope-descriptors) for the current cursor position
 * `prefix`: The prefix for the word immediately preceding the current cursor position
+* `activatedManually`: Whether the autocomplete request was initiated by the user (e.g. with ctrl+space)

 ## Suggestions